Remember the Titans: UDM Reaches Out to Its Neighbors

 Annie Hill is a UDM sophomore studying communications and business administration.
 She hails from Memphis, Mich., a small town with one stop light and a population of just over a thousand.
 She lives on campus and is involved in sorority life, holds down a job at Grounds, the campus coffee house, and interns for After 5, a web site that promotes Detroit nightlife.

-Hill initially considered attending Western Michigan University, but ultimately chose UDM, saying she was "drawn to the unique and irreplaceable experience at UDM."
-She liked the campus atmosphere and small class sizes.
-She says she has formed bonds with all of her professors, and "that cannot happen at a bigger school."
+Hill initially considered attending Western Michigan University, but ultimately chose UDM, saying she was “drawn to the unique and irreplaceable experience at UDM” including the campus atmosphere and small class sizes.
+She says she has formed bonds with all of her professors.
+“That cannot happen at a bigger school due to the number of students.”

-And she's had the chance to get to know Detroit.
-"I get the opportunity to experience many restaurants, clubs, shops, theaters and other venues," says Hill.
-"I grew up in a small farm community, so I love every experience I have with every different business or venue since it is something I was not accustomed to."
+Through her After 5 internship, she has been able to really delve into Detroit, and has found much to like.
+“I get the opportunity to experience many restaurants, clubs, shops, theaters and other venues,” says Hill.
+“I grew up in a small farm community, so I love every experience I have with every different business or venue since it is something I was not accustomed to.”

-Service learning, a requirement of many UDM programs, also has given Hill a chance to get to know the city.
-"It's a great way to make students more aware of our surrounding areas," she says.
-"This is when I feel most connected."
+Another way Hill has been introduced to Detroit has been through service learning, a requirement of many UDM programs.
+“It’s a great way to make students more aware of our surrounding areas,” she says.
+“This is when I feel most connected.”

 Keeping talent close to home

-Last year, UDM started another program to build up its neighborhoods.
-It began offering down payment assistance to faculty and staff who purchase homes in neighborhoods in close range of campus.
-This includes their main campus as well as their Dental School, located in North Corktown, and their School of Law, located Downtown.
+In 2008, UDM started another program to build up the neighborhoods in which it is situated: it began offering down payment assistance to faculty and staff who purchase a home in neighborhoods in close range of campus (Ed. note: This includes their main campus as well as their Dental School, located in North Corktown, and their School of Law, located Downtown.)

 Another employee who found a home in the area is James Williams, who actually works downtown at the School of Law, but ended up buying near the main campus.
-He is a first-time Detroit resident.
+He too was familiar with the neighborhood because an aunt lived nearby for many years, but he has never actually been a resident of Detroit.

 Williams credits the university’s homebuyers program with enabling him to become a Detroit homeowner.
 “The down payment assistance made it much easier for me to purchase a home, and it was truly a dream come true,” he says.
 “You just could not ask for anything better.”

-Notable alums have made their mark in the D, including Faye Nelson, the president of the Detroit Riverfront Conservancy, infamous broadcaster Bill Bonds, best-selling author Elmore "Dutch" Leonard, Oakland County Executive L. Brooks Patterson (yup), and two current Michigan Supreme Court justices.
+Notable alums that have made their mark in the D include Faye Nelson, the president of the Detroit RiverFront Conservancy, infamous broadcaster Bill Bonds, best-selling author Elmore “Dutch” Leonard, Oakland County Exec L. Brooks Patterson (yup) and two current Michigan Supreme Court justices.

 It’s hard to forget the Titans when they’re all over the place.

-Model D Development News editor Kelli B. Kavanaugh is a Titan alum.
-While attending UDM, lived in three different dorms, then a house in the University District.
+While attending UDM, Model D Development News editor Kelli B. Kavanaugh lived in three different dorms, then a house in the University District.
 She graduated in 1998 with a degree in civil and environmental engineering.
-Send feedback here.

 Photos: